Heavy-tailed max-linear structural equation models in networks with hidden nodes: Introduction and motivation

-Structural equation models (SEMs) require assumptions about the observed variables.
-One particularly important assumption is that the errors or innovations are independent, which implies that the model is Markovian \citep[p.30]{pearl}.
-This ensures that the model satisfies the parental Markov condition, enabling one to read conditional independence relations from the graphical structure \citep[Theorem 1.4.1]{pearl}.
-However, this is also one of the most criticized assumptions, as one may not observe all relevant variables, resulting in unmeasured causes \citep[p.
+Structural equation models require assumptions about the observed variables.
+One key assumption is that the innovations, often referred to as noise or error variables in the literature, are independent, which implies that the model is Markovian \citep[p.30]{pearl} and ensures that the model satisfies the parental Markov condition, which allows conditional independence relations to be discerned from the graphical structure \citep[Theorem~1.4.1]{pearl}.
+This assumption is widely criticised because one may not observe all relevant variables, resulting in unmeasured causes \citep[p.
 252]{pearl}.
-Scenarios with hidden variables are common.
-In graphical terminology, these correspond to hidden confounders, i.e., variables which are unknown, undiscovered, or unmeasured.
-Ignoring their effects could lead to wrong conclusions.
+In graphical terminology, hidden variables may correspond to hidden confounders, i.e., variables which are unknown, undiscovered or unmeasured, and which may falsify conclusions if ignored.

-Although structure learning procedures are concerned with inferring a causal order, i.e., a graph structure of the variables, few such procedures can handle situations with hidden nodes.
-To the best of our knowledge, there are just two publications in the literature on extremal graphical models dealing with similar problems.
-The approach in \citet[Section 4.1 below eq.
-(9)]{gnecco:19} may be used to identify a causal order even when there are hidden nodes.
-Similarly, but focusing on confounders only, \citet{PCD} propose a way of testing whether there is a direct causal link between two variables. {They model} the scale parameter of the variables of interest by considering confounders in a regression setting.
+Although it is hoped that structure learning procedures will find a causal order, i.e., a graph structure of the variables, few such procedures can handle hidden nodes.
+To the best of our knowledge, there are just two publications on extremal graphical models dealing with similar problems.
+The approach in \citet[after equation~(9)]{gnecco:19} may be used to identify a causal order even when there are hidden nodes.
+Focusing on confounders only, \citet{PCD} propose testing for a causal link between two variables by using regression to assess whether the scale parameters depend on confounders, which must therefore be observed.